Software Installation and Lab Setup

 Tip

 - Several more complex labs require additional configuration on the external routers.
-That configuration is usually available for Arista EOS, Cumulus Linux, and FRR.
+That configuration is usually available for Arista EOS and FRR.

 - Each lab description contains specific device requirements section.
 Consult those if you want to use less-popular devices in your labs.